Brutalist Architecture - The Complete Guide

 What is Brutalist Architecture?

 The term “brutalism,” or “New Brutalism,” was first coined in 1950 by Swedish architect Hans Asplund to describe a brick home in Uppsala designed by Bengt Edman and Lennart Holm.
-The Edman and Lennart home, the Villa Göth, became known as the first brutalist structure.
+The Edman and Lennart home, the Villa Göth, became known as the first brutalist structure and had framed the brutalist definition going forward.
 Following this watershed moment, the style quickly rose to prominence after Bauhaus-inspired modernism faded throughout most of Europe following World War II.

 History of Brutalism